 Honestly?
 We like all the bundles from Virgin Media.
 This one is suited to a household that likes a bit of telly, isn’t fussed about the so-called ‘premium’ channels but wants a high-quality DVR/set-top box regardless.
 And why not?

-50Mbps is really fast broadband, make no mistake.
+100Mbps is really fast broadband, make no mistake.
 It may look piddling next to Virgin’s own top-end 350Mbps service, but that’s just an illusion of scale.
-50Mbps as an entry-level offering is faster than pretty much everyone else.
+100Mbps with an entry-level TV package is faster than pretty much everyone else.

 Once you enter your postcode, Cable.co.uk will perform a live lookup and check all the available providers in your area.